Dog anatomy: Temperature regulation

 Primarily, dogs regulate their body temperature through panting and sweating via their paws.
 Panting moves cooling air over the moist surfaces of the tongue and lungs, transferring heat to the atmosphere.

-Dogs and other canids also possess a very well-developed set of nasal turbinates, an elaborate set of bones and associated soft-tissue structures (including arteries and veins) in the nasal cavities.
+Dogs and other canids also possess a set of nasal turbinates, an elaborate set of bones and associated soft-tissue structures (including arteries and veins) in the nasal cavities.
 These turbinates allow for heat exchange between small arteries and veins on their maxilloturbinate surfaces (the surfaces of turbinates positioned on maxilla bone) in a counter-current heat-exchange system.
-Dogs are capable of prolonged chases, in contrast to the ambush predation of cats, and these complex turbinates play an important role in enabling this (cats only possess a much smaller and less-developed set of nasal turbinates).
-This same complex turbinate structure helps conserve water in arid environments.
-The water conservation and thermoregulatory capabilities of these well-developed turbinates in dogs may have been crucial adaptations that allowed dogs (including both domestic dogs and their wild prehistoric ancestors) to survive in the harsh Arctic environment and other cold areas of northern Eurasia and North America, which are both very dry and very cold.
+Compared to the ambush predation of cats, dogs are capable of prolonged chases due to these turbinates (cats possess a much smaller and less-developed set of nasal turbinates).
+This same turbinate structure helps conserve water in arid environments.
+The water conservation and thermoregulatory capabilities of these turbinates in dogs may have allowed dogs (including both domestic dogs and their wild prehistoric ancestors) to survive in the Arctic environment and other cold areas of northern Eurasia and North America, which are dry and cold.